-Drive Performance with Energy and Building Management System
+Optimise Performance by Combining Energy and Building Management Systems

-The whole of energy and building automation is greater than the sum of both parts
+The whole of energy management and building automation is greater than the sum of both parts

 This article explores using energy management systems (EMS) combined with building automation systems (BMS) to expose opportunities for improved building performance in commercial, retail, educational, government, healthcare and office sectors.
 Combining both EMS and BMS into the one platform breaks down barriers allowing smarter control strategies and contextual alarms to be generated for building operators.
 Sharing data between these systems removes a “blindfold” from operators and creates visibility and context enabling a continuous feedback loop not previously possible.